 Need and Use of Information Collection: The goal of this research is to obtain data from a survey of adolescent health behavior conducted in the United States with a national probability sample of adolescents.
 This information will enable the improvement of health services and programs for youth.
 The study should provide needed information about adolescents nationally and will also enable international comparisons.

-This U.S. survey is linked to the broader Health Behaviors in School-Age Children (HBSC) study, in which surveys are conducted every four years among nationally representative samples of students at ages 11, 13, and 15 years of age in about 40 countries.
-The HBSC was conducted in the U.S. previously in 1997/1998, 2001/2002 and 2005/2006.
-Previous HBSC-U.S. surveys showed that U.S. 15-year-old youth are less likely to smoke than students in most other countries surveyed, even though 11-year-old U.S. students experiment with tobacco at higher rates than youth in other countries.
-The most recent survey demonstrated that U.S. youth are more likely to be overweight and obese than students in the other HBSC countries and more likely to be dieting to lose weight.
-U.S. eating habits were also shown to be somewhat less healthful than in other countries, with a comparatively high proportion of youth consuming sugar-sweetened soft drinks and among the lowest proportions of youth eating breakfast.
-The 2009/2010 U.S. survey will address a sample of health-related factors according to rigorous research protocols developed by the HBSC.
-The international HBSC survey requires at least 1,536 youth in each age group (ages 11, 13, and 15) and a total of 5,000 students.
+This U.S. survey is linked to the broader Health Behaviors in School-Age Children (HBSC) study, in which surveys are conducted every four years among nationally representative samples of students at ages 11, 13, and 15 years of age in about 35 countries.
+The HBSC was conducted in the U.S. previously in 1997-1998 and 2001-2002.
+Previous HBSC-US surveys showed that U.S. 15-year-old youth are less likely to smoke than students in most other countries surveyed, even though 13-year-old U.S. students experiment with tobacco in comparable proportions to youth in other countries.
+The most recent survey demonstrated that U.S. youth are more likely to be overweight and obese than students in the other HBSC countries.
+U.S. eating habits were also shown to be somewhat less healthful than in other countries, with a comparatively high proportion of youth consuming high fat foods and soft drinks with sugar.
+The 2005-2006 U.S. survey will address a sample of health-related factors according to rigorous research protocols developed by the HBSC.
+The international HBSC survey requires at least 1,536 youth in each age group and a total of 5,000 students.
 In the U.S., a nationally representative sample of children in grades 6 through 10 will be surveyed and minority children will be over-sampled to permit comparisons across under-represented populations.
-The children will be students from approximately 420 schools; in order to assess health programs in those schools and how the school environment supports health behaviors, a school administrator and the lead health education teacher from each school will be surveyed.
+The children will be students from approximately 340 schools; in order to assess health programs in those schools and how the school environment supports health behaviors, a school administrator and the lead health education teacher from each school will be surveyed.

 Affected Public: School-age children.

-To request more information on the proposed project or to obtain a copy of the data collection plans and instruments, contact Dr. Ronald Iannotti, Prevention Research Branch, Division of Epidemiology, Statistics, and Prevention Research, Eunice Kennedy Shriver National Institute of Child Health and Human Development, Building 6100, 7B05, 9000 Rockville Pike, Bethesda, Maryland, 20892-7510, or call non-toll free number (301) 435-6951 or E-mail your request, including your address to firstname.lastname@example.org.
+For Further Information Contact: To request more information on the proposed project or to obtain a copy of Start Printed Page 38697the data collection plans and instruments, contact Dr. Bruce Simons-Morton, Chief, Prevention Research Branch, Division of Epidemiology, Statistics, and Prevention Research, National Institute of Child Health and Human Development, Building 6100, 7B05, 9000 Rockville Pike, Bethesda, Maryland, 20892-7510, or call non-toll free number (301) 496-5674 or E-mail your request, including your address to bm79K@nih.gov.

 Comments Due Date: Comments regarding this information collection are best assured of having their full effect if received within 60 days of the date of this publication.Start Signature